SatoshiPortal/boltz-rust/README.md

 - Reverse swaps spends only 1 utxo

-In bitcoin, we use listunspent and take the first utxo only (0 index).
+In bitcoin, we use listunspent and take the first utxo only (array 0 index).
 The only case where something could go wrong here is if the script at any point has more than one utxo, which is unlikely.
-If it does, you will not be able to spend all utxos at once.

-In liquid, listunspent does not directly work, so we use get_transactions.
-We parse through transaction outputs and match against the scriptpubkey.
-The result is similar and if more than one transaction has been made to this address, this library will not be able to spend all utxos.
+Boltz will always fund the script address with the entire amount.

+When we fetch utxos now, we expect a single utxo funded with the exact amount of the swap.
+If the amount does not match or if there is more than one utxo, we do not claim the transaction.

-The fix for this is to make the utxos field in SwapTx use a Vec and make sweeps always use all available/spendable utxos.
+An improvement on this is to make the utxos field in SwapTx use a Vec and make sweeps always use all available/spendable utxos.
+We should also ensure that the amount is equal to or more than the value of the swap and accordingly notify the user of unexpected amount.

-- Bitcoin reverse swap sweep is 1 output
+- Bitcoin reverse swap sweep/drain is 1 output

-- Liquid reverse swap sweep is 1 confidential output and 1 explicit fee output
+- Liquid reverse swap sweep/drain is 1 confidential output and 1 explicit fee output

 - Liquid reverse swap utxo is always confidential
+If boltz funds the swap script with Explicit values, the library will error.
+It currently only handles Confidential transactions.

 ## Acknowledgement